 A lot has changed at your local zoo since you were a kid.
 Why not visit again with an adult perspective?
 Whether it's during the typical hours or at an after-hours special event, a trip to the zoo will make you feel like a kid again and give you greater awareness of the world's wildlife.

-If your local park lake has paddle boats for rent, a double date is an ideal excuse to give it a go.
-Paddle boating is a level playing field that requires no skill, so both non-competitive and competitive participants can enjoy the experience.
+If your local park lake has pedal boats for rent, a double date is an ideal excuse to give it a go.
+Pedal boating is a level playing field that requires no skill—all you have to do is pedal!—so both non-competitive and competitive participants can enjoy the experience.
 Make a day of spending time at the park and enjoy the company, the lake, and possibly the ice cream cart.

 If you and your fellow double-date friends have a cause you're passionate about, join together to volunteer.
 Maybe it's a food drive, a meal, or serving as manpower in a disaster relief scenario.
 Either way, you'll be using your time together in the most rewarding way—to make a difference.

 Whether it's ice skating or roller skating, both are great fun for a group.
-Visit your local rink; skating rinks often host entertaining theme nights, like disco night, complete with music and lights.
+Skating rinks, especially roller rinks, often host entertaining theme nights, complete with music and lights.
+Don your best 80s gear and get ready for disco night.
+Or, if it's winter, head to a frozen pond or an outdoor ice rink.

 Play a Game of Laser Tag